thinktandem/HorizontalDevOps/outline.md

 * Prefer Open Source
 * Choose flexible tools over a very specific tool
 * Is the project well known, have recent commits and a healthy issue queue?
+* Pick your battles.
+You don't need to decide on every tool.
+Eg: Developers can be more efficient if their Code editors/OS  are their own.

 Invest in Your Own Tools
 ---------------------